Skip to main content

 Biographical Note

-Robert W. Radoll was born in Wisconsin in 1899 or 1900 (sources vary).
-Details of his life are sparse, but at age 18, Radoll worked a mechanic in a garage.
-During World War I, he served with the United States Marines.
-Radoll's flight experience began after his military service.
-He gained flight experience at Checkerboard Field in Illinois with Roscoe Turner's Flying Circus.
-In 1926, Radoll joined Northwest Airways as a pilot.
-He remained there until 1928 when he began flying air mail for National Air Transport (NAT), later known as United Airlines (UAL).
+Robert W. Radoll was born in Wisconsin in 1900.
+Details of his life are sparse.
+During World War I, he served with the United States Marine Corps as a mechanic.
+However, it wasn't until 1920 that Radoll's aviation career began.
+He began to gain flight experience as a pilot at Checkerboard Field, later Yackey Field, in Illinois with transport flights and as a pilot with Roscoe Turner's Flying Circus, a barnstorming group.
+In 1926, Radoll joined Northwest Airways as an airmail pilot, frequently flying at night to move the mail.
+He remained there until 1928 when he joined National Air Transport (NAT), later known as United Airlines (UAL).
+He continued to fly night-time airmail routes and also helped fly passengers.
 He remained with UAL until his death.
-On November 23, 1933, Radoll was killed, along with the co-pilot and a stewardess, when the United Airlines aircraft he was flying crashed.
+On November 23, 1933, Radoll was killed, along with co-pilot Boyd Grove and stewardess Hazel Goodman, when the United Airlines aircraft he was flying crashed for unknown reasons.
 No passengers were on board.
+At the time of his death, he had over 6,000 flight hours.

 In May 1927, Radoll married Helen Lois Lingenfelter, who was the first bride to have a cross-country airplane honeymoon.
-The couple had two children; a daughter and a son.
-No further information is known.
+The couple had two children; a daughter, Darlene, and a son, Robert W., Jr. No further information is known.

 Occupations